orthanc-mirrors/orthanc-book/Sphinx/source/plugins/education.rst

 * The **Orthanc label** that is used to associate DICOM resources with the project.
-Consequently, as an alternative to the built-in administrative interface, :ref:`Orthanc Explorer <orthanc-explorer>` or :ref:`Orthanc Explorer 2 <orthanc-explorer-2>` can be used to link or unlink images with the project by editing the labels of the DICOM resources of interest.
+Consequently, as an alternative to the built-in administrative interface of the Education plugin, :ref:`Orthanc Explorer <orthanc-explorer>` or :ref:`Orthanc Explorer 2
+  <orthanc-explorer-2>` can be used to link or unlink images with the
+  project by **manually editing the labels** of the DICOM resources of interest.
+Note that the built-in interface only supports the association of studies and series.
+If you need to link a **DICOM instance** to a project, you must manually edit the labels.

 * The **URL to access the content** of the project by instructors, learners, or guest users (if the project is public).

 * An edit box is provided to facilitate adding an image to the project while it is being reviewed in one of the Web viewers supported by Orthanc.
 To do so, simply **paste the URL of the viewer**.
+This necessitates the ``PublicRoots`` configuration option to include the base URL of the Orthanc instance.

+.. _education_learners:

 Access to learners
 ^^^^^^^^^^^^^^^^^^